Thomas Hanbury: The Giardini Botanici Hanbury

 In December 1868 Hanbury employed as head gardener the botanist and garden designer Ludwig Winter, then 22 years old, who remained at La Mortola until 20 June 1875.
 From 1873 Hanbury also employed a curator of the gardens.
 The first of these was Gustave Rutschi, from 1873 to 1876.
-He was followed by Gustav Cronemeyer, compiler of the first published catalogue of 1889, curator from 1883 to 1892.
+He was followed by Gustav Cronemeyer, compiler of the first published catalogue of 1889, and curator from 1883 to 1892.
 When Cronemeyer died in 1892, Kurt Dinter took over and remained until his departure for German South-West Africa in 1897.
 From then until the outbreak of the First World War in 1914, Alwin Berger was curator.

 The gardens received many visitors.
 Among these was Queen Victoria, in 1882; others included her son Prince Arthur, Duke of Connaught with his wife Princess Louise Margaret of Prussia; his brother Prince Leopold, Duke of Albany; his sister Princess Beatrice; Princess Eugenie; King Albert of Saxony and Queen Carola; Prince Ernest of Saxe-Coburg; the then Prince of Naples; and Kuo Sung Tao, the first Qing dynasty minister to be accredited in Europe.